-It has been painstakingly restored, and last summer, the crew successfully got all four Merlin engines running at once.
-It was a stirring sight for the crowd in attendance.
+It has been painstakingly restored, and the crew successfully has all four Merlin engines running at once.
 To see a quick eighteen-second clip of all four engines running, click Lancaster Engines.

-Here’s a photo from the museum showing the four propellers spinning.
+Here’s a museum photo showing the four propellers spinning.

 (Photo Credit: Peter Cromer Photography)